slatedocs/slate/source/index.html.md

-To manage this, you can follow the recommendation [here](https://www.stellar.org/developers/guides/anchor/index.html#account-structure) which is to maintain two accounts, one for issuing and destroying assets and then a base account which we will hold a huge amount of your asset so it can credit people who transfer USD from their bank account to their AnchorX account.
+To manage this, you can follow the recommendation [here](https://www.stellar.org/developers/guides/anchor/index.html#account-structure) which is to maintain two accounts, one for issuing and destroying assets and then a base account which will hold a huge amount of your asset so it can credit people who transfer USD from their bank account to their AnchorX account.
 That way you can keep the secret key for the issuing account offline.